 Documentary wedding photography

 It’s all about storytelling.
 The genre of photography that I specialise in has several different names: documentary wedding photography, wedding photojournalism and reportage wedding photography.
-This simply means I tell the story of your wedding day through pictures, how I work from the morning of the wedding day to delivering the photos a few weeks later.
+This simply means that I tell the story of your wedding day through pictures.

 I tell people's stories and consider myself extremely privileged to photograph weddings.
 Being able to get to know couples and being trusted to record their wedding day is a great part of the job.